Comments on a paper by B.Schulz about Bell's inequalities

 In the conclusions of his paper \cite{Schulz}, Schulz claims: \begin{quote} Specially designed stochastic processes can violate Bell's inequality at two separated locations without any contact at all.
 We have mathematically analysed, what such a behaviour really does imply for a stochastic theory, and we have constructed a corresponding one. \end{quote}

-This claim is unjustified.
-Schulz constructs a variant of Nelson's stochastic interpretation proposed by Fritsche and Haugk \cite{Fritsche}, which he introduces with the words \begin{quote} In contrast to Nelson’s original contribution [], the model of Fritsche and Haugk is an actively local theory with a non-markovian stochastic process. \end{quote} The violation of Bell's inequality would be a consequence of the recovery of full quantum theory (as in original stochastic mechanics) in his construction.
-But \cite{Schulz} contains the remarkable restriction (88)
+This is false.
+Schulz constructs a variant of Nelson's stochastic interpretation proposed by Fritsche and Haugk \cite{Fritsche}, which he introduces with the words \begin{quote} In contrast to Nelson's original contribution \ldots, the model of Fritsche and Haugk is an actively local theory with a non-markovian stochastic process. \end{quote} The violation of Bell's inequality would be a consequence of the recovery of full quantum theory (as in original stochastic mechanics) in his construction.
+But \cite{Schulz}, Eq.
+(88) gives the remarkable restriction